PrathmeshSadake/SoundBox/README.md

 # Project SoundBox

-Music player application developed using React.js, Tailwind CSS, Redux and Shazam API.
-It has modern homepage with an exceptional design where you can choose a genre and get the top songs you can see top charts and top artists on the right side a fully fledged Spotify like music player that allows you to go to the previous song and next song repeat shuffle fast forward change volume and more.
+Music player application developed using **React.js, Tailwind CSS, Redux and Shazam API**.

+## Features

+- Modern homepage with an exceptional design
+- Choose a genre
+- Get the top songs
+- Previous song and next song repeat shuffle fast forward change volume and more

 ## System Requirements